carolinemae/YouTrailer/README.md

+# YouTrailer
 ## User Story

-AS A Web developer 🚀,

-I WANT TO, WHEN targeted browser visits view movie records

-THEN the browser can search and access the movie's record by name or title

-## Acceptance Croiteria

-GIVEN a webpage meets records of movies

-WHEN I enter movie's name or title

-THEN I find all the movies similar title

-WHEN I clicked search

-THEN I am presented movie(s) and all the movies similar title

-WHEN I clicked each movie

-THEN I presented the trailer(s) of the resulted movie(s)

-WHEN I searched a title

-THEN the searched title listed in search history
+AS A person who enjoys discovering and watching entertainment,

+I WANT TO be able to search for entertainment and view trailers

+SO THAT I can decide what I would like to watch or play next.

 # About YouTrailer

-YouTrailer it's a Library of Movie Trailers site which shows Trailers of movies from 1990 until now.
+YouTrailer is a library of trailers for different types of entertainment, whether it is movies, tv shows, video games or other sources of video entertainment.

-The site is to users to browse movies by catagory, year of released and the rating,
+The site is used to browse movies by category, year of release and rating, or by title that you are searching for (can even search without a title).

-so users can find movies according to desired search and view the trailer.
+So users can find movies according to desired search and view the trailer.

 ## How YouTrailer built 🛠